 Pretty much the main thing Canberra has going for it is its ridiculous number of universities concentrated within a tiny area - it's practically a ten minute drive between any two of the biggest three, the University of Canberra, the Australian Catholic University, and the Australian National University.
 The practical upshot is a fairly elevated sense of rivalry; on Facebook, flame wars between UC and ANU students are incredibly common on both universities' profiles, with neither side proving that their "superior" education is paying off. note UC's Hate Dumb does have the slight edge in that, unlike ANU's, it doesn't sink so low as to claim that ANU students will have no future.
 A common hobby for students who actually know better is to sit back and laugh as the mutual Hate Dumb makes both universities look like shit.

 The other biggest draw of Canberra is the Australian War Memorial.
 In addition to keeping a vast roll of the names of all Australians killed in action in war (it spans two entire walls in a really long courtyard), it maintains a large collection of interesting and rare (often exclusive) wartime paraphernalia in varying states of repair.

-Prostitution is (to an extent) legal in Canberra with at least one brothel (in Fyshwick).
+Prostitution is (to an extent) legal in Canberra with at least one brothel (in the oddly-but-suitably-named Fyshwick).
 Enjoy!